 In 1980 he gave a critically acclaimed London debut which was described by GUITAR INTERNATIONAL magazine as: “consistently clean and musical…he has a pleasantly relaxed stage manner which won over the audience right from the word go”.
 In addition to many concert recitals, he has performed at international guitar festivals in Toronto and Quebec and on CBC radio and TV.
 A strong advocate of new music and well as historical repertoire, he has commissioned and/or premiered major works by many contemporary composers including John W. Duarte, Maximo Diego Pujol, and Canadians Stephen Chatman, Brian Tate and John Oliver.

-He has released five solo CDs and one CD with the Vancouver Guitar Quartet that have all received international critical praise.
+He has released six solo CDs and one CD with the Vancouver Guitar Quartet that have all received international critical praise.
 His latest solo CD, ‘Verdi’s Guitar’, is a set of six fantasies on operas by Giuseppi Verdi by the 19th century virtuoso guitarist, Joseph (Johann) Kasper Mertz.
-‘Verdi’s Guitar’ will be released on the Ravello label and distributed by Naxos in late Fall 2017.
+‘Verdi’s Guitar’ was released on the Ravello label and distributed by Naxos Direct in late Fall 2017.

 Alan Rinehart is a co-founder of The Vancouver Guitar Quartet that became a regular part of the Vancouver and Western Canadian music scene in the late 1980’s with many concert and radio appearances including broadcast concerts on CBC’s ARTS NATIONAL, and enthusiastically acclaimed performances as featured artists in the host pavilion at EXPO 86.
 After an hiatus of a number of years the Quartet reformed in 1996 and released its debut recording “Estampas” in 1999.
 The Quartet disbanded in 2003.